 4/7/2025 6.
 We have students at our institution who reside in other countries and are enrolled remotely from their home countries.
 They are subject to data privacy laws of their home countries.
 Will we need to share their data with ERDC/OFM?

-ERDC will not include students who reside in other countries and who are enrolled remotely in this data collection.
+ERDC will not collect personally identifiable information about students who reside in other countries and who are enrolled remotely in this data collection.
 The effort to understand the different data privacy laws across different countries significantly outweighs the value of including these students.
+We may request aggregate data about these students.

 We will not have access to data systems at the institutions.
 File transfers will be initiated by staff at the institutions, with data transferred via encrypted channels (Secure File Transfer Protocol—SFTP) to secure servers at OFM.
-This process and the content of the files will be documented in the PSDC submission manual that is under development.
+This process and the content of the files will be documented in the PSDC submission manual, which is under development and will be posted on ERDC’s website once it is finalized.

 The external data workgroup will help us develop the data collection schedule.
-We would like to make collection and transfer as easy as possible and create a schedule that works for all institutions.
-We do not plan on asking institutions to deliver PSDC data in the Fall.
+We would like to make collection and transfer as easy as possible, and create a schedule that works for all institutions and to the extent possible is in alignment with other submission or reporting timelines.
+We do not plan on asking institutions to deliver PSDC data in Fall 2025.

 -